This article was originally published in the August 2016 issue of PMQ Pizza Magazine. Click here to view it in our digital edition.

 The story of Mastro and his equally innovative son, Vinnie, is a long, complicated one, And it doesn’t end happily, says Vincent Mastro, son of Vinnie and grandson of Frank.
 “It’s an extraordinary story of family, creativity, unbelievable insight and foresight—and also sadness,” Vincent says.
 “These are people who started a family business, worked hard, and pursued opportunity and the American dream.
 The whole family was involved, everyone working hard for a common goal.
 Then a series of tragedies struck.”

-It’s a story of ambition, originality and altruism, but also of disease, depression and alleged corporate sabotage.
+It’s a tale of ambition, originality and altruism, but also of disease, depression and alleged corporate sabotage.
 It stretches from the First World War through the Eisenhower years and the Great Northeast Blackout of 1965.
 And it hasn’t been told in a long, long time…until now.

 Vinnie Mastro, shown here with his mother, Grace, and an official with the New York World’s Fair, took over the family business after his father’s death.